 Tips to secure your mobile phone

-“Tips” might actually be a bit of a misnomer.
+“Tips” might be a bit of a misnomer.
 Without taking the proper precautions, lawyers who work on mobile devices may be inadvertently leaving confidential client information at risk of public exposure.

 However, by taking a few key steps—and by keeping a few rules in mind—you can secure your mobile devices and know you’re keeping client data safe.